ogier/pflag/README.md

 before this terminator.

 Integer flags accept 1234, 0664, 0x1234 and may be negative.
-Boolean flags may be 1, 0, t, f, true, false, TRUE, FALSE, True, False.
+Boolean flags (in their long form) accept 1, 0, t, f, true, false, TRUE, FALSE, True, False.
 Duration flags accept any input valid for time.ParseDuration.

 ## More info